nicolascortegoso/HMM-for-sranantongo/README.md

-# A part-of-speech tagger for Sranan-Tongo based on a Trigram Hidden Markov Model.
+# A part-of-speech tagger for Sranan-Tongo based on a Trigram Hidden Markov Model

 This project presents a prototype of a part-of-speech tagger for Sranan-Tongo using a 3-gram Hidden Markov Model.
 The model was trained on a set of 2945 sentences from three different sources: